Back Stabbers (album): Reception

 Back Stabbers was a breakthrough album for the group, reaching the top 10 of the Billboard Pop Albums chart and selling over 500,000 copies within a year of release.
 It also featured two of their most successful singles, "Back Stabbers" and "Love Train", which hit No. 1 on the Billboard Pop Singles chart.
 On September 1, 1972, the title track was certified as a gold single by the Recording Industry Association of America.

 The following year, on May 8, Back Stabbers was also certified Gold by the RIAA.
 It has gained the reputation as a landmark album of early 1970s soul and has been cited by critics as "the pinnacle of Philly soul."
-In 2012, the album was ranked No. 318 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2012, the album was ranked No. 318 on Rolling Stones list of the 500 greatest albums of all time.

 It was voted No. 754 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).